araobp/sensor-network-nodered/README.md

 vwire-in node supports pubsub to subscribe time-series data from a specific sensor.

 The operation is similar to BLE GATT: supports read(to read sensor data)/write(to control actuator)/notify(to notify sensor data).

+Before supporting this feature, this capability needs to be implemented: https://github.com/araobp/sensor-network/issues/1